RiceComp427-Spring2019/comp427-hw1-paranoia-jli6/README.md

 ## Problem 2
 - Scenario: Stadium
 - Assumptions:
   - We assume the stadium has good build quality and therefore won't collapse under normal conditions.
 We also assume a car-dominated society, so people attending stadium games will be arriving in their own personal cars.
+We also assume one can't forge identification cards or steal keys.
+We assume the only people with keys or proper identification are those we can trust to do the right thing.
+Furthermore, our locks are somehow unpickable, and physical barriers are unbypassable.
 - Assets:
   - We value the confidentiality of a couple things.
 In order to prevent scandals, we want to ensure fair games by maintaining the confidentiality of team communication and what goes on in the locker room.
 We also want the attendance records (aside from the amount of people in attendance) a secret.
   - We also value the integrity of several things.
 We want to protect the integrity of any games the stadium will host.
 There would be a scandal if people could manipulate the high-profile football games.
 Additionally, we need to preserve the integrity of the people in attendance.
 As an example, people can be "modified" by being robbed.